davidbalbert/Watt/StandardKeyBindingResponder/README.md

 ## Getting started

+1. Conform your text storage to `TextContentDataSource`.
+Both `String` and `AttributedString.CharacterView` can conform trivially.
+E.g. `extension String: TextContentDataSource {}`.
+This is all you need to use `Transposer`.
-1. Implement `TextLayoutDataSource`.
-If you're only using `Transposer`, implement `TextContentDataSource`, which is the parent of `TextLayoutDataSource`.
-If you have a better than O(n) way to find paragraph boundaries, implement `index(ofParagraphBoundaryBefore:)` and `index(ofParagraphBoundaryAfter:)`.
+2. If your text storage has a method of finding paragraph boundaries that's better than O(n), implement `index(ofParagraphBoundaryBefore:)` and `index(ofParagraphBoundaryAfter:)`.
+3. Implement `TextLayoutDataSource`.
-2. Implement `InitializableFromAffinity`, `InitializableFromGranularity` and `NavigableSelection` for your affinity, granularity, and selection types.
+4. Implement `InitializableFromAffinity`, `InitializableFromGranularity` and `NavigableSelection` for your affinity, granularity, and selection types.
-3. Use the methods on `SelectionNavigation` to derive new selections from your existing selections.
+5. Use the methods on `SelectionNavigation` to derive new selections from your existing selections.

+**Note**: StandardKeyBindingResponder is very young and its interface is not final.

 ## Future direction

 The goal is to have a single struct `KeyBindingResponder` that manages all state related to NSStandardKeyBindingResponding.
-For a simple text view your key binding overrides and mouse events (`mouseDown(_:)`, `mouseDragged(_:)`, `mouseUp(_:)`) should be a single line of code.
+For a simple text view your key binding overrides and mouse event handlers (`mouseDown(_:)`, `mouseDragged(_:)`, `mouseUp(_:)`) should each be a single line of code.

 ## Missing features